ionwyn/HideYourData/README.md

 WARNING:  Only upload PNG image (JPEG is lossy and it won't work).
 Only upload .txt file for hiding.
 This is unstable version.

+Click Encrypt, upload your PNG, upload your .txt, and click the Encrypt button

+Click Decrypt, upload the PNG with hidden stuff, hit Decrypt.

+I apologize for the improper terminologies used, here.
+I know what I have currently isn't an Encryption/Decryption system, but this is because future goal is dedicated to implement Compression followed by Encryption before Steganography.

 ## Development setup

 Don't download hydExe